eProsima/Fast-DDS/examples/C++/DeadlineQoSExample/README.txt

 2 - Application behaviour
 -------------------------

-With the default options provided in the example, the application will use a topic with three different keys, one of which sends a sample only half of the times.
+The application will use a topic with three different keys, one of which (the third one) sends a sample only half of the times.

+By default the deadline period is set to 2000 ms and the publisher write rate to 1000 ms, so that the third instance misses the deadline 50% of the times.

 The deadline period can be set by providing a second argument to the binary.
 For example: